arcofdescent/tsp/README.md

 **Traveling Salesperson Problem**

 This is solved using brute force.
-Next step is to use goroutines to parallelize the computations.
-After that I will employ some algorithms.

-The solution is implemented in Go as a web service.
+The solution is implemented in Python as a web service.
 The frontend uses React.

 **Installation**

-  * Install Node.js (I recommend using nvm for this)
+  * Install Node.js
-  * Install Go
+  * Install Python
-  * Install the tsp package
+  * Install flask - a Python microframework
-    `$ go get github.com/arcofdescent/golang/tsp`
   * Clone this repo
   * `$ cd tsp`
   * `$ npm install` (this takes some time)
-  * `$ go build golang/tsp_service.go`
-  * `$ ./golang/tsp_service` (The Go webservice)
+  * `$ FLASK_APP=app.py flask run
   * In another terminal - `$ npm run start` (this will open the app in your default browser)